 |Ethnic group||Population (millions)||Main regions|

-Are there cannibals in Indonesia?
+How many Chinese are there in Indonesia?

 According to some sources there are 7.2 million ethnic Chinese in Indonesia.
 According to other sources they make up 1.2 percent of the population, which would mean there are about 3 million of them.

 Another reason for Chinese citizens migrating to Indonesia was the exploratory nature of the Chinese people. … At the same time, the Chinese felt that they were losing their national identity, caught between the Dutch and the native Indonesians.
 Many Chinese protested for the same rights as the Dutch in parliament.

 Of the total Chinese population, most live in the towns and cities of Java and Sumatra, where they engage in trade.
 The Chinese also form a significant fraction of the population in western Kalimantan, where many are farmers, fishermen, and urban workers.

 Why is there Chinese in Philippines?